Mon-Fri 9am to 5.30pm

 Bridging the gap between a conventional fuelled car and a fully electric car, there are many benefits to leasing a hybrid car.

-To help you better understand the advantages and disadvantages of leasing an hybrid, Nationwide Vehicle Contracts has put together a comprehensive guide with everything you need to know about leasing a hybrid vehicle.
+To help you better understand the advantages and disadvantages of leasing a hybrid, car leasing specialists, Nationwide Vehicle Contracts, has put together a comprehensive guide with everything you need to know about leasing a hybrid vehicle.

 Often seen as a stepping stone between a traditionally fuelled car and a fully electric vehicle, a hybrid vehicle combines an internal combustion engine (petrol or diesel) and an electric motor to power the vehicle.
 Typically, in a hybrid, the electric engine powers the car at lower speeds and the gas engine powers it at higher speeds.
 There are three different types of hybrids available in the UK: mild hybrid (MHEV), full hybrid and plug-in hybrid (PHEV).